 - AFLMC Propulsion Directorate Consortium Initiative (PCI) – Also sponsored by AFLCMC, the PCI focuses on research, development, testing, and evaluation (RDT&E) efforts for propulsion needs and the future of the propulsion industry.

-- Supply Chain Consortium Initiative (SCCI) – Sponsored by AFLCMC, the SCCI addresses RDT&E prototyping challenges relating to 448th Supply Chain Mission Wing (the Air Force’s single wholesale Supply Chain Management Wing manager).
-The goal of this consortium is to enhance the efficiency and effectiveness of the military aviation acquisition process.
+- Supply Chain Consortium Initiative (SCCI) – Sponsored by AFLCMC, the SCCI addresses RDT&E prototyping challenges relating to the 448th Supply Chain Mission Wing.
+(The 448th is the Air Force’s single wholesale Supply Chain Management Wing manager.)
+This consortium aims to enhance the efficiency and effectiveness of the military aviation acquisition process.

 - AFRL OTAFI – Sponsored by AFRL, this consortium focuses on prototyping and testing, with particular emphasis placed on speeding the ability of federal, industry, and academic entities to test their technology.
 Technologies this consortium is interested in fall under C4ISR: command, control, communications, computing, intelligence, surveillance, and reconnaissance technologies.